N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

   linked via the hierarchy.

 The example records excludes the `extent` and `notes` fields because that would not fit, and they are empty for these records.
+In `notes` we place existing notes, and sometimes a new note explaining some mapping detail.

 Notice the `id_origin` field.
 Your original data is never far away!